singh-man/books/crackingTheCoding/17_hard.md

 Now, how would we do this in binary?

 1. If I add two binary numbers  together, but forget to carry, the ith bit in the sum will be 0 only if a and b have the same ith bit (both 0 or both 1).
 This is essentially an XOR.
-2. If I add two numbers together but only carry, I will have a 1 in the ith bit of the sum only if bits i - 1 of a and b are both ls.
+2. If I add two numbers together but only carry, I will have a 1 in the ith bit of the sum only if bits i - 1 of a and b are both 1s.
 This is an AND, shifted.
 3. Now, recurse until there's nothing to carry.

 The following code implements this algorithm.